-North House is pleased to announce an opportunity to experience the rich ecological beauty and cultural history of the Gunflint Trail AND immerse in the traditional northern craft of mukluk making.
-This session of Expedition Footwear: Making Mukluks will be taught by long-time North House instructor Jo Wood at Gunflint Lodge.
+North House is pleased to announce an opportunity to experience the rich ecological beauty and cultural history of the Gunflint Trail AND to immerse oneself in the traditional northern craft of mukluk making.
+This session of Expedition Footwear: Making Mukluks will be taught at Gunflint Lodge.
 Remember the last time your feet were too cold to enjoy wonderful wintry weather?
 Do away with rigid unbreathable footwear and discover the traditional footwear of the north: mukluks.
 The flexibility of the natural materials used in construction allows the foot to generate heat, and a breathable layering system allows moisture to escape.
 In this course you’ll be guided through the process of pattern making, and handcraft your own pair of hide mukluks with knee high or shorter uppers.
 Booties or liners must be purchased or made before the workshop.
 Some sewing experience is helpful but not necessary.
-Gunflint Lodge will offer a variety of lodging options to students at special rates, allowing students to enjoy the beauty and northwoods hospitality of one of Minnesota’s premier wilderness resorts, and leave with a sturdy pair of hand-crafted mukluks to keep their feet warm & snug when the snows begin to fall.
+Gunflint Lodge will offer a variety of lodging options to students at special rates, allowing students to enjoy the beauty and North Woods hospitality of one of Minnesota’s premier wilderness resorts, and to leave with a sturdy pair of hand-crafted mukluks to keep their feet warm and snug when the snows begin to fall.